-Statement Addressing Possession, Use, and Sale of Alcoholic Beverages Alcohol Use at the University
+Statement Addressing Possession, Use, and Sale of Alcoholic Beverages Alcohol Use at the University only responsible, legal consumption of alcohol.

-UCCS is committed to excellence in all aspects of personal and academic life.
-Alcohol abuse and misuse is a significant impediment to achieving this excellence.
-Therefore, UCCS permits only responsible, legal consumption of alcohol.
 The university complies with all federal, state and local laws concerning alcohol and illegal drugs.
 As a UCCS community member, you are responsible for acquainting yourself with the laws and university policies regarding alcohol and illegal drugs.